mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 ```

 Running our server will behave the same, but what we are interested in is that the
-`soda` binary is accessible in the container.
-For the proceeding command, you will
+`soda` binary is accessible in the container. .
-need to grab the `CONTAINER_ID` from `docker ps`.
 To check this, `exec` into the running
-container with the following command:
+container with the following command (For the following command, you will
+need to grab the `<CONTAINER_ID>` from the `docker ps` command):

 ```
-docker exec -it CONTAINER_ID /bin/sh
+docker exec -it <CONTAINER_ID> /bin/sh
 ```

 Once in the container, ensure that the binary that we added to `/bin` is accessible
 by running `./bin/soda`.
 If everything works out as expected, you should see something
-like the following:
+similar to the following:

 Output:
 ```